 - The OT or Physiotherapist can advise you if you are having any difficulty transferring into or out of bed - If your bed is too low, you can increase its height by adding an extra mattress to the bed.
 Place the firmer mattress next to the bed base.
 (You will need to ask someone to do this for you) - Some beds can be raised with 'bed raisers', but this depends on the style of legs fitted to the bed.
 In some circumstances, bed raisers can be prescribed by the OT - If your bed is too soft, a board can be put on top of the bed base below the mattress.
 This should add firmness to the bed.
 (You will need to ask someone to do this for you) - If your mattress is too hard, or uncomfortable, you can add a mattress topper or place a duvet on top of the mattress.
-These should be put under the bottom sheet - If sleeping on your side, you can use a pillow under your 'top' arm for more support and comfort - A commode can be prescribed by the OT for use at the side of your bed
+These should be put under the bottom sheet - You can sleep with a pillow between your knees, if you find this more comfortable - A commode can be prescribed by the OT for use at the side of your bed